How Walking Boosts Creativity: A Science-Backed Guide

 Turn your walk into a private brainstorming session, where your thoughts become a dialogue.

 How to engage: Wearing your mobile headset, engage in a real conversation with yourself.
 Speak your thoughts out loud as you walk, turning your ideas into a dialogue that can help you process and refine them.
+You often get ideas while walking that you’d never find staring at a screen.

 As chess grandmaster Savielly Tartakower humorously noted, “I talk to myself because I like dealing with a better class of people.”
 And there’s science to back this up.